jeet-dekivadia/zero-chrono/README.md

 # ⏱️ Zero Chrono — Knowledge-Graph Powered Medical AI Platform

 > **“See more patients, not more pages.”**
-> A next-gen healthcare orchestration system built on **GraphRAG** (Graph-based Retrieval Augmented Generation), seamlessly integrating **doctor–patient workflows, clinical protocols, and real-time EHR streams** into a unified AI-driven assistant.
+> A next-gen healthcare orchestration system built on **GraphRAG** (Graph-based Retrieval Augmented Generation), seamlessly integrating **doctor–patient workflows, clinical protocols, and real-time EHR streams** into a canvas.

 ---